alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 If your organisation already has an organogram dataset, you should add all new organograms to that dataset.

+1. Create your organogram using the [standard organogram template](https://ckan.publishing.service.gov.uk/publisher-files/Blank_Organogram_Template_latest.xls).
+If you do not use this template, or if you change it (such as removing or adding columns, or renaming them), you'll see an error and your publishing will not work.
 1. Sign into the [Data Publisher](https://ckan.publishing.service.gov.uk/).
 1. Select **Datasets**.
 1. Search for the organogram dataset of your organisation.